How to Book Shuttles on the Parks Canada Reservation System

 Step Two

-Select the ‘Shuttle to Lake Louise and Moraine Lake’ option.
+Select the ‘Shuttle to Lake Louise and Moraine Lake’ option on the left.

 Step Three

-A map with dots and lines will appear, and one will say ‘Shuttle. ’ If the dot is red, there are no shuttle reservations available; try another day.
-If it’s green, select the Shuttle dot and it will bring up the times available for that day for Lake Louise and Moraine Lake.
+A list with of times by the hour is displayed.
+If the dot is red, there are no shuttle reservations available; try another day/time.
+If it’s green, select the Shuttle dot and it will bring up the times available for that day to either Lake Louise or Moraine Lake.
+If it’s green and says available, it is still available.
+On the right of the screen, continue through by clicking reserve.

 Step Four

-Click through, and you’ll get a new table of departure times.
-Available slots will be marked in green.
-When you find a time that works for you, click reserve and continue to follow the instructions to verify and complete your registration.
+Click through.
+Available slots will be marked in green; if it’s not available, you’ll see a red circle.
+Click “reserve” and continue following the instructions to verify and complete your registration.
 You’ll be taken to a checkout and payment page.

 Helpful Tips to Maximize Effectiveness